mnaveeduddin/Cerina-Platform-FrontEnd/README.md

 # Cerina-Platform-Replica

+*Please check "updated/backend" branch for latest additions.

 "updated/backend" branch has the latest code with additions of backend API in nodeJS and connected with postgreSQL database.

-This Project is based upon Cerina Studio Chat-Bot UI page using anglar.
+This Project is based upon Cerina Studio Chat-Bot UI page using anglar and nodeJS.
 It consists of animations with sidebar and getting data from dummy api.

 Requirements:-